 Earlier detection of breast cancer can mean receiving treatment when the cancer is smaller and less likely to have spread.
-Therefore, early detection of breast cancer signs with a regular mammogram screening or self-exam typically results in a better outcome than waiting for symptoms to appear.
+Therefore, early detection of breast cancer signs with a regular mammogram screening or self-exam typically results in a better outcome than waiting for breast cancer symptoms to appear.

 The Most Recognized Sign of Breast Cancer: The Lump